coralscreates/coralscreates/README.md

 | BSc in Psychology (2022-2025)

+### ⚡️ Skills
+| SPSS

+| R studio

+| Python

+### 💻 Projects
+| What are the characteristics that influence/predict song popularity?

+| Exploring the indicators that influence artist popularity.
 <!--
 **coralscreates/coralscreates** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.